I am sorry.

 I was dealing with some issues with my thyroid, I had a nodule and an overall enlarged thyroid and some inflammatory markers were coming up on my blood work, but I didn’t really have a decent doctor at the time who was able to advise me on what to do, they just mainly wanted to take out my thyroid and put me on medicine forever, to which I said, no thanks!
 The thyroid is such an integral part of the endocrine system, and when we consider where it sits in the throat, at the voice box, it also makes sense that folks who have been through a lot of trauma in their lives involving suppression and repression and abuse would begin to harbor disease in that very area on their body- at the seat of their voice.
 I was taught as a young child to quiet my voice, do not speak up for myself, that my voice was not as importantly that of other folks…And that when I was abused, that I was to be quiet about it, and pretend it never happened.
 Hide it away, bury it in the back of the closet.
 These sorts of messages, when sent to a young person who is just trying to grow and form and find their place in the world- are incredibly damaging.
 So, I decided that I would be able to heal my physical problems by not just working on the physical, this had to be a whole body rebuilding- physically, emotionally, spiritually and mentally.

 So, this brings me roughly into where we are at today, with me writing a letter to you, so that we will continue to heal.
 To tell you that I am sorry, but also to be able to forgive myself for neglecting you, because I was working from a deficit, and was being lied to by many in this world, many whom I trusted with my heart and soul.
 To acknowledge the forward momentum that our perseverance, courageousness, passion and excitement has fostered.
 To praise God for giving us the power and confidence to set healthy new patterns for ourself and our children.
 Once we understand why we struggle, where disease comes from, and how powerful our own voice is in bringing our dreams for health and happiness to fruition, or conversely, in crushing them by being our own worst enemy time and time again- we have the power to transform our lives.
 It is important that we forgive others for how they have hurt us, but it is most important that we forgive ourselves, because the body is listening to what the mind is saying.
-May this letter to myself bring about more healing and greater freedom, as I move closer to an understanding of who God wants me to be, and trusting Him more with each new day.

 “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is–his good, pleasing and perfect will.”
 Romans 12:2, NIV